ancfoster/CLI-Who-Wants-To-Be-A-Millionaire/README.md

 ## Technologies Used

-- Python - the game was coded in the Python programming language ans uses Python version 3
+- Python - the game was coded in the Python programming language and uses Python version 3
-- Google Sheets - an online spreadsheet service my Google.
+- Google Sheets - an online spreadsheet service provided by Google.
 This is used to store the game questions and player scores.
 - Google Cloud
 	- The Google Sheets API and Google Drive API are used in Google cloud to connect the project to my Google Drive/Sheets files
 - Heroku a cloud platform-as-a-service is used to host the game in a web browser